WasatchWise/DAiTE/README.md

 ## ✨ Core Features

-- **Agent-to-Agent Matching**: Two AI agents have conversations about their humans, producing poetic compatibility narratives
+- **Agent-to-Agent Matching**: Two AI agents have conversations about their humans, discovering connections for friendship, community, playdates, collaboration, and more
-- **CYRAiNO Profile Building**: Chat with your AI coach to build your personal matchmaker agent
+- **CYRAiNO Profile Building**: Chat with your AI companion to build your personal connection agent
+- **Connection Discovery**: Find parents for playdates, musicians for jam sessions, community for events, and people who get you
-- **Intelligent Date Planning**: AI suggests creative, thoughtful date ideas based on compatibility
+- **Intelligent Gathering Planning**: AI suggests creative meetups—playdates, coffee, music sessions, community events
 - **Neurodivergent-First Design**: Built with accessibility and different communication styles in mind
-- **Token Economy**: Accountability system to reduce ghosting and encourage genuine engagement
+- **Token Economy**: Accountability system to encourage genuine engagement and reduce ghosting
-- **Visual DNA Calibration**: Train your CYRAiNO to understand your visual preferences
+- **Visual DNA Calibration**: Train your CYRAiNO to understand your preferences

 ## 🚀 Quick Start